-You can use the rmhostport command to delete WWPNs from an existing host object.
+You can use the rmhostport command to delete worldwide port names (WWPNs) from an existing host object.

--hbawwpn wwpn list
+-hbawwpn wwpn_list

 Specifies the list of ports to delete from the host.

 Forces the deletion of the ports that you entered.
 This argument deletes the WWPNs in the list from the host specified.
 The ports become unconfigured WWPNs.